NRCHKB/NRCHKB.github.io/content/wiki/service/irrigation-system/index.md

 contributors: ["caitken-com", "crxporter"]
 ---

 Used as an Irrigation accessory with program scheduling and manual mode.
 This service is meant to be used with a full external irrigation controller which could be some piece of hardware (rachio, skydrop, orbit, etc), it could be an open source setup (OpenSprinkler is good), or it could be simply a set of flows which is controlling your irrigation system.
-Note that from the Home app it is *not* possible to make a schedule, it is *not* possible to enable/disable a schedule, and it is *not* possible to start a manual schedule.
-From the Home app this service simply will display your system, state if it is on "manual" or "scheduled" mode, and allow you to control each valve individually.
+Note that from Home.app it is *not* possible to make a schedule, it is *not* possible to enable/disable a schedule, and it is *not* possible to start a manual schedule.
+From Home.app this service simply will display your system, state if it is on "manual" or "scheduled" mode, and allow you to control each valve individually.

 ## Examples